-The school has adopted the Oxford Reading Scheme as a basis for the teaching of reading in EYFS and Key Stage 1.
-These are stored in the resource room and are used for guided reading, independent reading and reading at home.
-A large number and wide selection of other banded books by a variety of authors are available for the same purpose in the ECAR room.
+The school has adopted the Floppy's Phonics scheme as a basis for the teaching of reading in EYFS and Key Stage 1.
+These are stored in the Reading room and are used for guided reading, independent reading and reading at home.
+A selection of other banded books by a variety of authors are available for the same purpose in the classrooms.